sgefant/android_device_lenovo_kai/README.md

 Lenovo Ideatab A2109A (kai)

-This is aosp for Lenovo Ideatab A2109A (kai)
+This is cm-10.2 for Lenovo Ideatab A2109A (kai)

+WARNING: THIS BRANCH WAS NEVER BUILT!!!

 Special thanks to Aospplus developers, who already did most of what I'm trying to accomplish:
   Lloir